RiteshC05/Kraken2Tutorial/README.md

 ---------------------------------------------------------
 1. To classify a set of sequences use the command :  kraken2 --db $dbname seqs.fa
 2. Options provided by Kraken2 :
--Multithreading -
+a.
+Multithreading -
   Usage : --threads num
--Quick Operation - Stops classification after first database hit instead of searching all l-mers in a sequence.
+b.
+Quick Operation - Stops classification after first database hit instead of searching all l-mers in a sequence.
   Usage: --quick
--Sequence filtering - Classified and unclassified data can be sent to a file for processing.
+c.
+Sequence filtering - Classified and unclassified data can be sent to a file for processing.
   Usage : --classified-out /--unclassified-out
--Output redirection - Redirecting the output to a file.
+d.
+Output redirection - Redirecting the output to a file.
   Usage: --output <filename>
--FASTQ input - Specify the fastq option if input file is in FASTQ format.
+e.
+FASTQ input - Specify the fastq option if input file is in FASTQ format.
   Usage: --fastq-input
--Compressed input - Kraken can also handle compressed file formats.
+f.
+Compressed input - Kraken can also handle compressed file formats.
   Usage: --gzip-compressed/--bzip2-compressed
--Paired reads - Kraken2 is capable of handling paired read data.
+g.
+Paired reads - Kraken2 is capable of handling paired read data.
 Rather than concatenating, provide this option to process noth files     Usage: --paired </filename1> </filename2>